shoshinobi/PullApp-REX/README.md

 ---

+## WebGL context loss

+The OS can reclaim the WebGL context under memory pressure — most commonly on Android, when an iOS tab backgrounds, or on low-memory Windows machines when the GPU driver resets under load.
+Without handling this, the canvas goes black and stays that way.

+The harness listens for both browser events on the canvas:

+- **`webglcontextlost`** — calls `e.preventDefault()` (required to signal that recovery is wanted), cancels the idle timer, cleans up the Rive instance, and resets `riveReady` so no other callbacks fire into the dead context.
+- **`webglcontextrestored`** — calls `startRive()` to reinitialise with the same carried values (pack, card, rarity) that were in play before the loss.
+This is a technical recovery, not a user restart, so no new random values are applied.

+---

 ## Audio

 The scene includes several bundled audio assets (whooshes, ambient loops, heartbeat, transitions).
 Volume is controlled globally via the Rive runtime: